mshibanami/redirect-web/docs/faq.md

 But it’s not required.
 You can only allow it on specific websites. 👌

-## Will the contents in the library be paid in the future?
+## Will the library's contents become paid in the future?

-It's always free.
+No, it's always free.
 You can also find the source of all the contents [here](https://github.com/mshibanami/redirect-web/tree/main/docs/library).

 ## One-time Purchase or Annual Subscription: Which is Best?